fadendaten/ski_binding_calculator/README.md

 Ski Binding Value Calculator
 ======================

-A little gem to calculate the z-value according to iso 11088.
+A little gem to calculate the z-value according to ISO 11088.